 The Minn Kota Endura features a lever lock bracket that acts as a sturdy mount.

-It also boasts a virtually indestructible composite shaft of various lengths based on what you buy (30″, 36″, 42″).
+It also boasts a virtually indestructible composite fiberglass shaft of various lengths (30″, 36″, 42″).
 It is resistant to flexing, warping, rusting, and UV damage.